Martial arts: movies VS reality, 7 differences

 Let’s see some of the most important aspects (not all) to reflect on:

-1. Training duration – In most movies, the classical situation is that the protagonist (a total beginner) finds an old invincible master that, in a few days / weeks, transforms him into the most incredible warrior (able to beat the strongest fighter of the world); this is impossible, even in the case of “natural talent” (read carefully Natural talent and martial arts), the first real changes happen in (at least) 6-24 months and to be able to face a high-level adversary, we talk (at least) about 3-5 years of complete dedication
+- Training duration – In most movies, the classical situation is that the protagonist (a total beginner) finds an old invincible master that, in a few days / weeks, transforms him into the most incredible warrior (able to beat the strongest fighter of the world); this is impossible, even in the case of “natural talent” (read carefully Natural talent and martial arts), the first real changes happen in (at least) 6-24 months and to be able to face a high-level adversary, we talk (at least) about 3-5 years of complete dedication

-2. Combat techniques – It is not strange to see high-level contenders executing extended sequences of perfect acrobatic techniques (and in some cases even connected with crystal clean countermoves); this happens only when the partner is collaborative, it would never happen in a real fight (until the gap between the 2 contenders is something like ultra-expert vs ultra-novice); the reason is that the clean didactical application of a technique happens almost never; in 90% of the cases, everything is a dirty adaptation (forced, tried, etc.); in addition to this, if the life is at risk, in no case a good fighter would use acrobatic moves, they are uselessly risky, often characterized by a limited vision and almost certainly energy-consuming; unless there is a specific occasion (that can be exploited only in that way), even the most practical acrobatic techniques are completely excluded
+- Combat techniques – It is not strange to see high-level contenders executing extended sequences of perfect acrobatic techniques (and in some cases even connected with crystal clean countermoves); this happens only when the partner is fully collaborative; it would never happen in a real fight (until the gap between the 2 opponents is something like ultra-expert vs ultra-novice); the reason is that the clean didactical application of a technique happens almost never; in 90% of the cases, everything is a dirty adaptation (forced, tried, hindered, etc.); in addition to this, if the life is at risk, in no case a good fighter would use acrobatic moves, they are uselessly risky, often characterized by a limited vision and almost certainly energy-consuming; unless there is a specific occasion (that can be exploited only in that way), even the most practical acrobatic techniques are completely excluded

 Final notes